KxSystems/docs/docs/cloud/azure/architecture.md

 via a load balancer.
 All these components have their own log entries.
 You can simply employ Window Join to find relevant entries and perform aggregation to get insight into the performance characteristics of the execution chain.
-Note nothing prevents you from logging both to kdb+ and to Azure Monitor.
+Please note that you can log both to kdb+ and to Azure Monitor.

 KX Insights QLog provides kdb+ cloud-logging functionality.
 QLog